markusmoenig/Eldiron/docs/docs/creator/tools/dungeon.md

 - connected to the rest of the world

 Door panels use real geometry and can be painted like normal sectors.

+Stair assemblies can also receive a shared source through the stair tile settings.

+## Texturing Workflow

+Dungeon geometry is often hidden under terrain, roofs, or other authored world geometry.

+For texturing and detailing, use the general **Filter Geometry** action:

+- `All`: normal editor view
+- `Dungeon`: show only dungeon-generated geometry
+- `Dungeon No Ceiling`: hide dungeon ceilings as well, so interior spaces stay visible

+This is especially useful when painting dungeon walls, doors, and stair assemblies in 3D editor views.

 ## Related Pages